-(1) EBITDA including provisions recorded in connection with the health crisis, restated for net financial expenses, recurrent tax, minority interests, income from (i) Earlies including provisions recurring costs (costs relation with the health ensist restated to her minicipal expenses, recurrent ex, in associates and certain non-recurring costs (costs relating to the subsidiarization of the residential business) excluding IFRIC 21.
+(1) EBITDA including provisions recorded in connection with the health crisis, restated for net financial expenses, recurrent tax, minority interests, income from (1) Earl DA middling provisions recorded in Confliction with the reductions, resided in Nethindrian expenses, reculting texture associates and certain non-recurring costs (costs relating to the subsidiarization of the residential business) excluding IFRIC 21.
 (2) See Note 2.5 "Appraisal of property holdings".
 (3) Like-for-like basis June 2020.
 (4) See Note 2.7 "Net asset value".